OakesekAo/OakesekAo/README.md

 I'm a full stack web developer with experience in ASP.Net, C#, PostgreSQL, JavaScript, HTML, CSS, and Bootstrap5.
 I have completed a number of full stack projects and am currently working on building more large-scale projects for my portfolio.

 ## Portfolio
-Check out my [portfolio](https://oakesa.netlify.app/) to see some of my past work.
+Check out my [portfolio](https://oakesa.netlify.app/) to see some of my live projects.

 ## Seeking
 I am currently seeking remote full stack web developer positions that primarily use the ASP.Net and C# stack.